-$\frac{\text{While Waiting}}{\text{II Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and}$ godliness, 12 looking for and hastening the coming of the day of God, because of which the heavens will be destroyed by burning, and the elements will melt with intense heat!
-13 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.
-2 Peter 3:11-13 (NASB95)
+11 Since all these things are thus to be dissolved, what sort of people ought you to be in lives of holiness and godliness, 12 waiting for and hastening the coming of the day of God, because of which the heavens will be set on fire and dissolved, and the heavenly bodies will melt as they burn!
+13 But according to his promise we are waiting for new heavens and a new earth in which righteousness dwells.
+14 Therefore, beloved, since you are waiting for these, be diligent to be found by him without spot or blemish, and at peace.
+2 Peter 3:11-14 (ESV)

 There are at least three references in the Old Testament (1 Chr 16:30, Ps 93:1 and 96:10) regarding the "firm establishment and immovability of the world" and another one (Ps 104:5) that says "the earth is firmly established and cannot be moved."
+We could also add Ecclesiastes 1:4 that states "One generation passes away, and another generation comes: but the earth abides for ever."
+From the Genesis flood account (8:21) we see the following promise that God said in His heart: "Never again will I curse the ground because of man, even though every inclination of his heart is evil from childhood.
+And never again will I destroy all living creatures, as I have done."
 However, in Isaiah 65 and 66 we see promises of new heavens and new earth.
 We also see in 2 Peter 3:10-13 that in the "day of the Lord" the heavens and earth will be burned up and there will be new heavens and a new earth which will be the home of righteousness.

 So, how do we make sense of what seems to be conflicting ideas?
 The first idea is that "the world is firmly established and cannot be moved" and the second idea is that "the heavens and the earth will pass away" (according to the passage in Second Peter) by being burned up.
 It would seem that the obvious answer is that some of the Old Testament references and the New Testament prophecies are not about the same things.
 How could that be?
 We know that the Old Testament is strongly tied to and related to physical world things and events.
-Testament and some of Isaiah's prophecies redirect our attention to the reality of the spiritual world.
+The New Testament and some of Isaiah's prophecies redirect our attention to the reality of the spiritual world.